-f.
-Procedure for Approval of Tuition Reimbursement Request
+(f) Procedure for Approval of Tuition Reimbursement Request

-i.
-Requests for tuition reimbursement must be made, in writing, at least thirty (30) days before the course begins.
+- i.
+Requests for tuition reimbursement must be made, in writing, at least thirty (30) days before the course begins. - ii.

-- ii.
 After a course has been completed, the employee must complete a "Request for Final Tuition Reimbursement" form. - iii.
-The approval of the Department Head and Village Manager is necessary.
+The approval of the Department Head and Village Manager, or designee is necessary.

 Section 10.5.
 Acting Officer's Pay.
-Any time a member of the Union is requested to act in place of a sworn Lieutenant, the member shall be compensated for two (2) hours of pay at time and one half (1-1/2) of his regular rate of pay.
+Any time a member of the Union is requested to act in place of a sworn Lieutenant, the member shall be compensated at their regular rate of pay plus a pay differential, provided in the table below, on an hour for hour basis .
 If a member of the Union shares the duty of acting in the place of a sworn Lieutenant during the same 24-hour shift, then the acting officer's pay benefit described in the Section shall be pro-rated by the number of hours worked by each employee as an acting Lieutenant, provided that the pro rata amount shall not be less than one hour of pay at time and one-half.

-In order to act as a Lieutenant the member must:
+In order to act as a Lieutenant the Firefighter/Paramedic must: